siddharth-narayan/scholar/README.md

   <img width="400" height="1010" alt="image" src="https://github.com/user-attachments/assets/77f732d2-4b7f-4c7e-9d34-daf0a6a4cd1d" />
 </p>

+# Installation
+Please follow the typst package manager's [instructions](https://github.com/typst/packages#local-packages) for installing an unofficial package locally.
+In short, copy the contents of this repository to {data-dir}/typst/packages/{namespace}/{name}/{version}.
+Nzamespace should likely be "local", name is of course "scholar" and version should be the same as the top level typst.toml

 # Usage
 There are three main functions
 - ```homework-header```: Set the title and author name.
 Date will be set automatically